 To get them to bush out, particularly low down, you need to

-Cut them back at the top to prevent the development of a strong
+prune quite hard.
+Cut them back at the top to prevent the development

-leader which will encourage a tree-like form.
-It's difficult
+of a strong leader which will encourage a tree-like form.
+It's

-to guess without seeing them, but I'd take about a foot off.
+difficult to guess without seeing them, but I'd take about a

-Laurels respond well if rather slowly to being cut back hard.
+foot off.
+Laurels respond well if rather slowly to being cut

-If there are any branches low down, then cut them back close
+back hard.
+If there are any branches low down, then cut them

-to the trunk - even though this seems the wrong thing to do.
+back close to the trunk - even though this seems the wrong thing

-The plant will respond by breaking several buds where there
+to do.
+The plant will respond by breaking several buds where

-part of the stem.
-The best time to do this is late spring after
+lower part of the stem.
+The best time to do this is late spring

-they have flowered, don't expect to see much coverage for about
+after they have flowered, don't expect to see much coverage

-a year, but it will come.
-If you're a bit unsure about this
+for about a year, but it will come.
+If you're a bit unsure about

 (i.e. with one either side, and then the rest when you're confident

-Prune laurels with secateurs and loppers, hedge shears cut the
+it works !).
+Prune laurels with secateurs and loppers, hedge

-large leaves causing die-off at the leaf edge which looks a
+shears cut the large leaves causing die-off at the leaf edge

-info you might have re a dieback problem I'm having with my
+any info you might have re a dieback problem I'm having with

-laurel hedge.
-About 2 months ago a three feet wide section of
+my laurel hedge.
+About 2 months ago a three feet wide

-the hedge appeared frost-damaged - we had 2 or 3 very sharp
+section of the hedge appeared frost-damaged - we had 2 or 3

-drops in temp at night during the previous week.
-The hedge had
+very sharp drops in temp at night during the previous week.

-been well cut back c3 years ago due to building work but was
+The hedge had been well cut back c3 years ago due to building

-flourishing with lots of lush new growth - I thought its thinning
+work but was flourishing with lots of lush new growth - I thought

 This 3 feet section however has now extended to almost 6 feet

-very concerned & would appreciate any advice on how we might
+& would appreciate any advice on how we might save it.
+The laurel

-The laurel is c.12 feet high/50 feet long & I think was
+is c.12 feet high/50 feet long & I think was planted when the

-appears to start from the bottom up with leaves wilting, then
+from the bottom up with leaves wilting, then brown spots, then

-brown spots, then entire leaf brown and stems browning.
-Is there
+entire leaf brown and stems browning.
+Is there a disease that

-a disease that affects laurel? or could the roots be water-logged
+affects laurel? or could the roots be water-logged (nurseries

-(nurseries here have been recently selling off plants due to
+here have been recently selling off plants due to the extraordinary

-the extraordinary wet weather we have had!)
-A friend has also
+wet weather we have had!)
+A friend has also suggested cats &

-suggested cats & their 'ablutions' (another neighbour has
+their 'ablutions' (another neighbour has two new cats).

 A. If those cats can kill off a 12ft